Skip Navigation Links

 If the natural bias of the game towards non-lethal outcomes isn't a good fit for your campaign, the good news is there are literally a plethora of options for making things deadlier.
 Presented here in the associated documents is a running list of the options I consider to be most useful or deserving of discussion.
 This list isn't comprehensive, but it should cover enough ground to get you going.

 However before entering into the discussion of how to make your games more lethal, I will offer a little advice: don't go hog-wild.
-Be careful and go slow; if adding options to an existing campaign add them one at a time and try it out before adding another more-lethal option.
-You can always add more, but its hard to take away (particularly if one or more PC's have been done in already by a particular rule you instituted).
-If starting up a new campaign choose options that suit the tone you are going for but don't take more than one option you aren't personally familiar with.
+Be careful and go slow; if adding options to an existing campaign add them one at a time and try out the change before adding another increased lethality option.
+You can always add more things over time, but it is hard to take away options (particularly if one or more PC's have been killed by a particular rule you instituted and now want to remove).

-Also always consider the personalities and tolerance for grit of your players; many players will become unhappy if a campaign gets too lethal / gritty even if they initially say that they want it -- the usually don't really realize what they are asking for when they say "more lethal", or more typically really mean they want their characters to be more lethal rather than the game itself.
+Also always consider the personalities and tolerance for grit of your players; many players will become unhappy if a campaign gets too lethal / gritty even if they initially say that they want it -- most players usually don't understand mechanics and game balance well enough to really understand what they are asking for when they say "more lethal", or more typically really mean they want their characters to be more lethal rather than the game itself to be more lethal.